-(c) 14.2 cubic metres

-2014 - Dec [41] As per Section 90 of the Factories Act, 1948 the State Government may, if it considers it expedient to do so, appoint a competent person to inquire into the causes of any accident occurring in a factory or into any case where a disease specified in has been, or is suspected to have been contracted in the factory.
+- (c) 14.2 cubic metres - 2014 Dec [41] As per Section 90 of the Factories Act, 1948 the State Government may, if it considers it expedient to do so, appoint a competent

-- (a) First schedule and second schedule

-- (b) Second schedule and sixth schedule

-- (c) Third schedule

-- (d) Fifth schedule.

-Hint: Schedules of the Factories Act, 1948: First Schedule: List of industries involving Hazardous process

-Third Schedule: List of notifiable diseases

-(c) Third schedule

-2014 - Dec [42] Under section 40B of the Factories Act, 1948 in every factory, wherein or more workers are ordinarily employed, or wherein, in the opinion of the State Government, any manufacturing process or operation is carried on, where process or operation involves any risk of bodily injury, poisoning or disease, or any other hazard to health, to the persons employed in the factory, the occupier shall, if so required by the State Government by notification in the Official Gazette, employ such number of as may be specified in that notification.
+[Chapter ➡ 1] Factories Act, 1948 ■ 7.13 person to inquire into the causes of any accident occurring in a f any case where a disease specified in has been, or to have been contracted in the factory. (a) First schedule and second schedule (b) Second schedule and sixth schedule (c) Third schedule (d) Fifth schedule. - Hint: Schedules of the Factories Act, 1948: First Schedule: List of industries involving Hazardous Third Schedule: List of notifiable diseases process Answer: (c) Third schedule 2014 - Dec [42] Under section 40B of the Factories Act, 19 factory, wherein or more workers are ordinarily experience, in the opinion of the State Government, any manufacture or operation is carried on, where process or operation involves bodily injury, poisoning or disease, or any other hazard to have persons employed in the factory, the occupier shall, if so reconstant of the Government by notification in the Official Gazette, on the control of the control o employed, or uring process any risk of lealth, to the quired by the

-- (a) One thousand; safety officers
+(a) One thousand; safety officers

-- (b) Five hundred; health officers

-- (c) Four hundred; welfare officers

-- (d) Two hundred; inspection officers.
+2014 - Dec [43] As per Section 53 of the Factories Act, 1948 where, as a result of the passing of an order or the making of a rule under the provisions of this Act exempting a factory or the workers therein from the provisions of weekly holidays, a worker deprived of any of the weekly holidays for which